markbind-convert/teammates-wiki/Instructions-for-GSoC-Applicants.md

-_Note: this document is tentative because our participation in GSoC 2019 is not yet confirmed._
+_Note: this is a generic document for GSoC application in any year.
+We are not a mentoring organization in GSoC 2019._

 * [Application procedure](#application-procedure)
 * [Selection criteria](#selection-criteria)